 What is Curbstoning?

-Curbstoning is defined as the act of systematically selling or 'flipping' vehicles while posing as a private seller.
+Curbstoning is defined as the act of systematically selling or "flipping" vehicles while posing as a private seller.
 Curbstoning is regulated individually by state governments, and is considered illegal in most legislatures.
-Curbstoning also violates CarGurus Private Listing Terms Use; dealership listings found on our private sales platform will be removed.
+Curbstoning also violates CarGurus Private Listing Terms and Conditions of Use; dealership listings found on the private seller platform will be removed and a refund will not be issued.

 What does curbstoning look like?